 The visuals are very good, as is the general mood and voice acting.
 It’s not fully voice-acted as perhaps insinuated – there’s a fair amount of text here – but when there is any voice work, it’s top quality and generates an enticing atmosphere where I’d want to close the curtains and indulge in a turn-based excursion.
 As with any strategic title, this isn’t a pick-up and play 10 minutes raid; you’ll be expected to invest a bit of time.

-Money on the scoundrel saving the day.
+Money on the scoundrel.
 Source: Steam

 Besides the main adventure, there’s a wealth of other modes that perhaps result from community feedback when Gloomhaven was in Early Access.
 Guildmaster gives you a list of objectives (and a full crew to command) – when each task is fulfilled, you’ll be rewarded with more character classes, quests and bounties.
 This mode was perhaps my favourite and a little more accommodating than the campaign.

 There are also modding sections, join a session (not touched), a level editor and even a sandbox mode.
-Gloomhaven is already a game with vast depth, but with these added features, anyone who’s devoted the time to the original board game can relive this epic once more, in slightly different circumstances.
+Gloomhaven is already a game with vast depth, but with these added features, anyone who’s devoted the time to the original board game can relive this epic once more in slightly different circumstances.

 Heading Out Of Town.
 For Some Time

-Admittedly, there was some faltering about whether to cover this as title, as I assumed it would be a complicated game.
-However, after getting familiar with the card burning aspect and anticipating ten moves ahead rather than spamming my most potent attacks, the game was much more immersive and far from the complexities of other tactical games.
+Admittedly, there was some faltering about whether to cover this as a title, as I assumed it would be a complicated game.
+However, after getting familiar with the card-burning aspect and anticipating ten moves ahead rather than spamming my most potent attacks, the game was much more immersive and far from the complexities of other tactical games.
 While the game is undoubtedly a challenge, of the meticulous kind, once you understand the classes and send them out, the gameplay is a lot more enjoyable.
 The more mercs you play, the harder it becomes, but it almost balances itself out as you now have a variety of options on the board that can turn the game on its head with a couple of moves.

 To some extent, reviewing Flaming Fowl Studios’ game would be the equivalent of a month’s worth of games.
 If you’re pushed for time, you might want to rethink your excursion into Gloomhaven, but if that’s not an issue, check this out – regardless of your board game/RPG background.